 A debt management plan is worked out with a credit counseling agency.

 They work with you and your creditors to create a financial plan.

 You then deposit a specific amount of money with the credit counseling agency each month.

 The credit counseling agency then uses those deposits to pay off your creditors on schedule.

 However, there may be a fee associated with a debt management program.

-Typically agencies charge a set-up fee and a monthly fee.
-However, if this program if your best option but the fees are too much of a burden, there may be a chance you can get those fees waived.
+Typically, agencies charge a set-up fee and a monthly fee.
+However, if this program is your best option, but the fees are too much of a burden, there may be a chance you can get those fees waived.

 If the conditions are right and your creditors all agree to the plan, debt settlement can be a great way to reduce your debts quickly.

 Make sure you’re working with a reputable debt settlement company.

 You also need enough income to pay both the reduced monthly payments and to settle some of the debts for less than the total amount.